B-Fab: Music career

 Brandy's involvement in music includes tours with the rap artists Soulja Boy and Jadakiss as well as work with Juicy J, Ying Yang Twins, Too $hort, Young Dro, and Kurupt.
 Brandy has also released multiple songs since 2013 that have made it ITunes Apple Music.

 On March 6, 2023, Hit Row was once more partially fully reunited as rapper Monteasy dropped a music video by the name of Price Went Up.
 On July 21, 2023, Brandy, alongside Hit Row members, dropped a freestyle single by the name of Barbie Barz.

+Personal life

+Brandy is the cousin of fellow professional wrestler Malachi Jeffers, known by his ring name Je'Von Evans.